wicstas/llc/README.md

-a work-in-progress c-like scripting language
+a work-in-progress c++ like scripting language

 example:
 ```